10 of the Best Things to Do in Chicago in the Summertime

 By far, one of the coolest and most unique ways to see Chicago is on water.
 For more than 25 years the city has been running architecture cruises on the Chicago River, showcasing over 50 unique buildings and skyscrapers, explaining how Chicago became one of the largest cities in America in less than 100 years.
 The cruise takes you along different branches of the Chicago River and generally lasts about 1.5 hours.
 It’s a great way to spend a sunny afternoon – just don’t forget your sunglasses and sunscreen!

 Spending time indoors at the Art Institute of Chicago is the perfect way to spend a rainy summer afternoon.
 Most notably famous for housing the most impressionist and post-impressionist artwork outside of the Lourve; the Art Institute of Chicago has been around since 1879, making it one of the oldest (and largest) art museums in the world with over 300,000 pieces of art.
-For hours of operation and purchasing tickets ahead of time, click here.
+You can purchase your tickets ahead of time here.

 3. Bike Along Lake Michigan